• Skip to main content

 Information for Students Who Leave SUNY Broome Before Their Case is Heard (One Year Rule):

-Students who leave SUNY Broome with an outstanding conduct case being open against them will have a hold has been placed on their account requiring the resolution of this case prior to their return to SUNY Broome Community College.
+Students who leave SUNY Broome with an outstanding conduct case against them will have a hold placed on their account requiring resolution of the case prior to their return to SUNY Broome Community College.

-Effective Fall 2018, should the accused student not attempt to re-enroll within one year from the date of incident, SUNY Broome Community College staff will move forward with adjudicating the case regardless of their student status.
-At that time, they will be invited to participate in the hearing, and although not required, we would appreciate their participation.
+Effective Fall 2018, should the accused student not attempt to re-enroll within one year from the date of the incident, SUNY Broome Community College staff will move forward with adjudicating the case regardless of their student status.

 Email Correspondence